-quality During the 1990s it has become fashionable to talk about 'quality in education'.
+During the 1990s it became fashionable to talk about 'quality in education'.
 Part of the reason for this is a renewed interest in accountability.
 Why should the concern for accountability be expressed in terms of quality?
 One major reason is that concerns about whether or not a particular form of education is worthwhile have been expressed in terms of a paradigm derived from manufacturing industry.
 'Quality' in a commercial context strongly connotes product usefulness and reliability.
 'Quality assurance' refers to systems that are robust enough to ensure that products that are defective or unreliable simply do not get made.
 The idea, as one quality guru has said, is to 'get it right first time'.
 Of course, an artefact can be scrapped or reworked if it is defective, but a service cannot.
 If it is not 'right first time' then it is not right.
-So effective quality assurance systems ought to be particularly relevant to service areas of economic activity.
+So effective areas of economic activity.